Hanbinspark/P5-Website-Template/README.md

 [p5.js](https://p5js.org) is a JavaScript library for creative coding.

-This project is a “starter kit” for using Visual Studio Code, Atom, or another code editor running on your computer, for local development of p5.js projects.
+This project is a “starter kit” for using Visual Studio Code, Atom, or another code editor running on your computer, for  development of p5.js projects in the web browser.

 ## Instructions